 They just keep rabbiting on!

 Rabi-Ribi is a game about rabbits and the anthropomorphized women they turn into.
-Specifically it’s about a bunny rabbit named Erina who is magically tranformed into an aptly leotarded woman.
-She’s on a quest to find lost friends and to get to the bottom of the mysterious force causing the world to be suddenly infested with bunny obsessives who try and nab her on sight.
+Specifically it’s about a bunny rabbit named Erina who is magically transformed into an aptly leotarded woman.
+She’s on a quest to find lost friends and to get to the bottom of a mysterious force that has infested with bunny obsessives (who try and nab her on sight).
 The Ribi part of the Rabi-Ribi equation comes in the form of Erina’s fairy sidekick Ribbon – who is so scantily clad she’s dressed in pretty much just a couple of, well… ribbons.
 So far it might sound like only anime enthusiasts would be interested in Rabi-Ribi, but its surprising excellence transcends its initial target audience.

 Rabi-Ribi threw me off completely, as it started out as just a standard platformer with the traditional jumping over inexplicably existant of pits of spikes.
 But it soon started to show signs of being very special indeed when I came upon my first boss battle.
 Boss battles in Rabi-Ribi are frequent, and brilliant.
 Usually, Erina will come upon another animal girl/monster girl whose help she needs in her quest.
 Then there will follow some amusing misunderstanding, such as Erina being mistaken for one of the suddenly ubiquitous rabbit-cosplaying perverts roaming around.
 Naturally, Erina’s desperate appeals for a reasoned discussion tend to fail and a life or death battle ensues!